 In-class training sessions with emphasis on bird identification (tentative dates):

 Building on bird identification skills in the field (weather permitting):

-If you are interested in participating in the CWWS or have questions, please email email@example.com or call the Wildsight Golden office at 250-344-5530.
-You can also visit: http://wildsight.ca/branches/golden/cwws/
+If you are interested in participating or have questions, please email firstname.lastname@example.org or call the Wildsight Golden office at 250-344-5530.
+Find out more about the CWWS here.